Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 To understand why people like to play it safe when it comes to investing, letās play a simple game.

-If you are like most people, you would have preferred option A over option B in the first scenario and option D over option C in the second scenario.
+If you are like most people, you would have preferred Option A over Option B.

 The explanation psychologists give is that we are averse to losses.

-This means that our degree of pain when we lose money is much larger than the degree of happiness when we win money:
+This means that our degree of pain when we lose money is much more significant than the degree of happiness when we win money:

 This makes us want to take less risk when it comes to gains and more risk when it comes to losses.